Julius Eastman: Notable performances and discography

 On March 26, 2013, New Amsterdam Records released an album by Jace Clayton entitled The Julius Eastman Memory Depot.
-The album includes performances of "Evil Nigger" and "Gay Guerilla" by David Friend and Emily Manzo that have been manipulated and re-arranged by Clayton.
-The album's final track is a tribute to the late composer titled, "Callback from the American Society of Eastman Supporters."
+The album includes performances of Evil Nigger and Gay Guerilla by David Friend and Emily Manzo that have been manipulated and re-arranged by Clayton.
+The album's final track is a tribute to the late composer entitled "Callback from the American Society of Eastman Supporters."

 Performer/Composer Amy Knoles recently created a 4.0 solo live electronic version of Crazy Nigger.
 She toured the Pacific Northwest and Europe in the Fall of 2013, with a program called Julius Eastman FOUND.
 She performed on the MalletKat with an elaborate system of loops, developed in Ableton LIVE with the Keith McMillen 12Step foot controller.

 Lutosławski Piano Duo (Emilia Sitarz and Bartek Wąsik) have been performing his compositions regularly since 2014.
-Their repertoire contains "Evil Nigger" and "Gay Guerilla" (with Joanna Duda and Mischa Kozłowski).
-The premiere of their version of "Crazy Nigger" took place in December 2017 during KWADROFONIK FESTIVAL in Warsaw.
+Their repertoire contains Evil Nigger and Gay Guerilla (with Joanna Duda and Mischa Kozłowski).
+The premiere of their version of Crazy Nigger took place in December 2017 during KWADROFONIK FESTIVAL in Warsaw.

-In October 2015, Bowerbird, a Philadelphia-based non-profit presented Eastman's "Crazy Nigger" as the first event in a multi-year survey of the composer's work.
+In October 2015, Bowerbird, a Philadelphia-based non-profit, presented Eastman's Crazy Nigger as the first event in a multi-year survey of the composer's work.